d2l-ai/d2l-en/chapter_introduction/index.md

 and rely less heavily on pre-conceived assumptions.
 The regime change from (comparatively small) to big data is a major contributor to the success of modern deep learning.
-To drive the point home, many of the most exciting models in deep learning either do not work without large datasets.
+To drive the point home, many of the most exciting models in deep learning do not work without large datasets.
-Some others work in the low-data regime, but no better than traditional approaches.
+Some others work in the low-data regime, but are no better than traditional approaches.

 Finally it is not enough to have lots of data and to process it cleverly.
 We need the *right* data.
 If the data is full of mistakes,